zbmed-semtec/hybrid-doc-relevance-training/README.md

 git clone git@github.com:zbmed-semtec/hybrid-post-word2doc2vec-doc-relevance-training.git
 ```

-### Step 2: Create a virtual environment and install dependencies
+### Step 2: Create a Virtual Environment and Install Dependencies

 To create a virtual environment within your repository, run the following command: